Holmusk/elm-street/src/README.md

 ## Generating Elm type modules

 We next jump to `Elm.Generate`.
-We will not focus on the highly technical `Elm.Generic`, and refer to it as-needed to explain how it is used in the generation process.
-The central thing we must know about the `Elm.Generic` module is that it both declares and instantiates a type class `Elm`, which equips a Haskell type `a` with a method that maps it to `ElmDefinition`.
+We will not focus on the highly technical `Elm.Generic`.
+The central thing we must know about it is that it both declares and instantiates a type class `Elm`, which equips a Haskell type `a` with a method `toElmDefinition` that maps a type to `ElmDefinition`.
+In `Elm.Generate`, we define a new typeclass, `RenderElm`, which uses this method to produce the source code text for a type (and encoder/decoder) declaration.

+The central function in this module is `generateElm`, which given some settings---consisting of file paths in which to place the newly generated Elm modules---performs the `IO` action of writing the generated source code for a set of `RenderElm` constrained types, with appended headers, to some correctly placed `.elm` files.